AntonRiab/slim_middle_samples/README.md

 ===============
 It's samples how to make server side of absolute web app with stack on nginx->ngx_pgcopy->postgresql without any other extendeds.
 Without FastCGI, *CGI infrastructure and others.
 Like php, node.js, perl, ruby and other...

-A long time ago in a galaxy far, far away...When browsers was not have full featured JavaScript and database engine was not supports user defined functions all developers used fat middle.
+A long time ago in a galaxy far, far away...When browsers was not has full featured JavaScript and database engine was not supports user defined functions all developers used fat middle.
 But currently, time is changed and we need to change.
 ![](Evolution_of_middles.gif)

 Why it can be interesting for you.
 And where it is perspective?